hsdonkin/everydeveloper-projects/arrays/arrays.md

 But what if we catch our favorite band behind the venue and need to say hello really quickly?
 Writing it out that way would get tedious!

 ```
-sayHello("John") // => "Hello John!"
+sayHello("John"); // => "Hello John!"
-sayHello("Paul") // => "Hello Paul!"
+sayHello("Paul"); // => "Hello Paul!"
-sayHello("George") // => "Hello George!"
+sayHello("George"); // => "Hello George!"
-sayHello("Ringo") // => "Hello Ringo!"
+sayHello("Ringo"); // => "Hello Ringo!"
 ```

 At this point, they would be gone!
-Let's make things easier on ourselves, and use an array to make our code more lightweight and versatile.
+Let's make things easier on ourselves, and learn to combine arrays and loops to make our code more lightweight and versatile.

 ## Let It Be an Array

 Why couldn't Paul McCartney learn Javascript?
 He much preferred writing in C!

 All jokes aside though, arrays are useful as containers for other things, whether they are strings, objects, or even other arrays.
 Let's use one here to keep track of the band:

 ```
-const beatles = [];
+let beatles = [];
 ```

 It's not very full at the moment, so let's add a couple of members to the group!

 ```
-const beatles = [];
+let beatles = [];
 beatles.push("John"); // => ["John"]
 beatles.push("Paul"); // => ["John", "Paul"]
 beatles.push("George"); // => ["John", "Paul", "George"]